About Me

 Who am I?

-It's a question I ask myself on a daily basis but if I had to sum myself up in one word, it would be a Storyteller.
+It's a question I ask myself on a daily basis but if I had to sum myself up in one word, it would be a storyteller.

-My storytelling journey started while I trained to become a journalist at college in 2013 for an indie Asian newspaper.
+My storytelling journey started while I trained to become a journalist at college in 2013 for an independent Asian newspaper.
 From there, I caught the bug for storytelling and I've not lost my love for creating content and stories.

 Where do I begin?
 My career has been a squiggly line for the past 10+ years.
 It started as a journalist and then moved into other industries, including PR, digital marketing, communications and data analytics.